yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 .. code-block:: properties

  a1.channels = c1
+ a1.channels.c1.type = memory
  a1.sinks = k1
  a1.sinks.k1.type = hive
  a1.sinks.k1.channel = c1
  a1.sinks.k1.hive.metastore = thrift://127.0.0.1:9083
  a1.sinks.k1.hive.database = logsdb
  a1.sinks.k1.hive.table = weblogs
  a1.sinks.k1.hive.partition = asia,india,%y-%m-%d-%H-%M
  a1.sinks.k1.hive.round = true
  a1.sinks.k1.hive.roundValue = 10
  a1.sinks.k1.hive.roundUnit = minute
  a1.sinks.k1.serializer = DELIMITED
-  a1.sinks.k1.serializer.delimiter =\t
+ a1.sinks.k1.serializer.delimiter = '\t'
  a1.sinks.k1.serializer.fieldnames =time,,ip,msg

 The above configuration will round down the timestamp to the last 10th minute.
 For example, an event with timestamp 11:54:34 AM, June 12, 2012 will cause the hdfs path to become ``/flume/events/2012-06-12/1150/00``.